VladislavShter/Egregor/README.md

 When 5 specialized models analyze your problem and a **Moderator** synthesizes the result while a **Devil's Advocate** attacks the consensus — the failure rate drops to 2-5%.

-**That's the 30-45% performance gain.** Validated by independent benchmarks and by the AI models themselves when asked to evaluate Egregor's output quality vs single-model output.
+**That's the many performance gain.** Validated by independent benchmarks and by the AI models themselves when asked to evaluate Egregor's output quality vs single-model output.

 ---